mrBettazzi/mac-dev-setup/README.md

 ## Apps

-Here is a quick list of some apps I use, and that you might find useful as well:
+Here is a quick list of some apps Nicolas uses, and that you might find useful as well:

 - [Dropbox](https://www.dropbox.com/): File syncing to the cloud.
 I put all my documents in Dropbox.
 It syncs them to all my devices (laptop, mobile, tablet), and serves as a backup as well! **(Free for 2GB)**
 - [Google Drive](https://drive.google.com/): File syncing to the cloud too!
 I use Google Docs a lot to collaborate with others (edit a document with multiple people in real-time!), and sometimes upload other non-Google documents (pictures, etc.), so the app comes in handy for that. **(Free for 5GB)**